QuesoDad/WordBot/Readme.md

-# Trump bot
+# Word Bot
-_Trump bot_ generates new speeches in Donald Trump's style using a [word-level RNN](https://github.com/larspars/word-rnn) and [pre-trained](http://nlp.stanford.edu/projects/glove/) GloVe  word vectors.
-This repo corresponds to [this](https://eightportions.com/2016-11-03-Trump-bot/) Eight Portions blog post.
+_Word bot_ simplifies training of corpus texts on Windows and other Docker friendly environments through shared folders.
+This is primarily based off all the hard work of rtlee9 using [word-level RNN](https://github.com/larspars/word-rnn) and [pre-trained](http://nlp.stanford.edu/projects/glove/) GloVe  word vectors.
+For more information see the original project this is forked from.
+For additional insight into what is occuring in this program, please see [this](https://eightportions.com/2016-11-03-Trump-bot/) Eight Portions blog post.

-## Usage: sampling
-* Pull docker image: `docker pull rtlee/t-bot:sample`
-* Run docker container: `docker run -t -i rtlee/t-bot:sample /bin/bash`
-* Update the git repo: `git pull origin master`
-* Sample from models: `python sample.py "I will build a"`

 ## Usage: training

+1. Install Docker Tools for Windows.

 * Pull docker image: `docker pull rtlee/t-bot:train`
 * Run docker container: `docker run -t -i rtlee/t-bot:train /bin/bash`
 * Update the git repo: `git pull origin master`